Skip to content

 Permitting in Palm Harbor

 Palm Harbor has no city hall.
-Every permit runs through Pinellas County Building & Development Review Services — an electrical permit plus a gas or mechanical permit are standard.
+Permits run through Pinellas County Building and Development Review Services at 440 Court Street in Clearwater, filed online through the county Accela portal, with plan review typically 10 to 30 business days.
 A local installer files the county paperwork for you.

 Licensed trades & HOAs

-Florida requires a licensed electrician for the transfer switch, and many East Lake neighborhoods add HOA approval and NFPA 37 clearances from windows and doors.
+Florida requires a licensed electrician for the transfer switch, and many Palm Harbor communities such as Lansbrook and Highland Lakes add HOA approval on placement and screening before work can start.

 Fuel